LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 It's inefficient, but the tool is able to look up details of postcodes without sharing the full postcode online.
 Regardless of this, the data communication is securely encrypted, and no data is saved on the server.
 An alternative would be for the tool to download ALL postcode/area combinations.
 That would be possible but there are about 2.5 million postcodes, and it would be a lot of data.
 If services are keen on this though, it could be provided as an option.

-Alternatively, services can perform this step themselves, and do the conversion using the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020) data.
-Then skip to stage 2.
-But this tool is much easier.

 ### Generate the data

 On completing the previous step, the tools whirrs for a period of time, then reports results.
 That includes a table of how many postcodes were valid, how many unrecognised, and how many out of date (terminated).